Passivation (spacecraft): Purpose and necessity

-Internally stored energy generally takes the form of unused propellant and batteries.
+Internally stored energy generally takes the form of unused propellant, battery charge, and reaction wheel momentum.
 In the past, such stored energy has sometimes led to fragmentation or explosion, producing unwanted space debris.
 This was a fairly common outcome for many of the U.S. and Soviet rocket designs from the 1960s to the 1980s.
 It remains an occasional problem with derelict second stages left in higher Earth orbits; several U.S. rocket stages fragmented in 2018 and 2019.